-The ability to obtain abortion care without delay is critically important to women’s reproductive health.
+The ability to obtain abortion care without delay is critically important to people's reproductive health.
 Abortion is a safe and legal medical procedure, and waiting periods are medically unnecessary.
 They introduce an unnecessary hurdle to obtaining medical care and intrude on the patient-provider relationship, while failing to protect the best interests of the patient.
-However, many states require women to wait for some period of time—from 18 hours to three days or more—between preabortion counseling and the abortion itself.
+However, many states require patients to wait for some period of time—from 18 hours to three days or more—between preabortion counseling and the abortion itself.
 Some states require in-person counseling (rather than counseling via phone, internet or mail) before the waiting period can begin.
-These types of provisions mean that women must make two trips to a health care provider in order to obtain an abortion.
-Making two trips can pose a burden for women who need to arrange for time off from work or caretaking duties, and for those who live far from an abortion provider.
-The need to gather funds or make travel arrangements may lead women to have later abortions, which are more expensive and can pose a higher risk.
+These types of provisions mean that patients must make two trips to a health care provider in order to obtain an abortion.
+Making two trips can pose a burden for people who need to arrange for time off from work or caretaking duties, and for those who live far from an abortion provider.
+The need to gather funds or make travel arrangements may lead some people to have later abortions, which are more expensive and can pose a higher health risk.

 STATE LAWS AND POLICIES